csmetrics/influencemap/README.md

 ## Data

-We use the [microsoft academic graph (MAG)](https://www.microsoft.com/en-us/research/project/microsoft-academic-graph/) dataset for our visualisation.
-The dataset is a large curation of publication indexed by Bing.
-From MAG, we use the following fields of the paper entries in the dataset,
+We use the [OpenAlex](https://openalex.org/) dataset for our visualization.
+OpenAlex is a comprehensive and open dataset for scholarly publications, offering extensive metadata and citation relationships.
+From this dataset, we utilize the following fields:

 - Citation links
 - Authors